Banou26/osra/README.md

 expose(resolvers, { local: globalThis, remote: globalThis })
 ```

-and on your current context with full types you can call it easily like
+and on your current context with full typescript support you can call it easily like
 ```ts
 import type { Resolvers } from './worker.ts'